 Matt Bonney-Cohen, Development Manager

 Matt Bonney-Cohen has returned home to Boston University, where he is a proud member of the COM Class of 2006.
 Prior to joining BU Hillel, Matt worked as Senior Program Coordinator for Executive Education at Harvard Kennedy School, where his portfolio focused on programs in national and homeland security as well as state and local government policy.
 He holds a master’s degree in management with a certificate in nonprofit management from Harvard University Extension School and earned his bachelor’s degree in film and television from Boston University’s College of Communication.
-Matt lived in Israel for two years, including one as an OTZMA Fellow, and served as the chair of the Boston area israel360 initiative for three years.
-He lives in Brookline with his wife, Elizabeth, and their son Ma’or, where they are members of Washington Square Minyan.
-Email Matt at email@example.com.
+Matt is a member of the Washington Square Minyan Va’ad, past chair of israel360 and former OTZMA Fellow.
+He lives in Brookline with his wife, Elizabeth, and their son Ma’or.
+Call Matt at 617.358-7430 or email at email@example.com.